bczsalba/pytermgui/docs/widgets/styling.md

 #### Custom callables

-For more complete control of a style, one may use a callable.
+For more granular control of a style, one may use a callable.
 These follow the following signature:

 ```python
 def my_style(depth: int, item: str) -> str: